hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_forwarding_rule.html.markdown

 * `enabled` - Is the Private DNS Resolver Forwarding Rule enabled?

-* `metadata` - Metadata attached to the Private DNS Resolver Forwarding Rule.
+* `metadata` - The metadata attached to the Private DNS Resolver Forwarding Rule.

 ---